lando/node/docs/guides/using-browsersync.md

   button: Sign me up!
 ---

+# Using Browsersync and Gulp in the Lando Node Service

 [Browsersync](https://www.browsersync.io) is a nodejs package that synchronizes website changes to the browser.
 While it can be used for many things, this guide shows how to use it to push changes made to css files to the browser.